 Using the NetObjects Forms Handler component, you can easily create interactive forms to collect information from your users-without knowledge of complex coding.
 All the information that you collect from users is stored in a database file created by NetObjects Fusion and can be easily imported in third-party applications such as Microsoft Excel and Microsoft Access.
-You can view and manage the database information, and you can choose to be notified via email when a site visitor fills out and submits the form.
+You can view and manage the flat file database information, and you can choose to be notified via e-mail when a site visitor fills out and submits the form.

-The NetObjects Forms Handler consists of 2 components:
+The NetObjects Forms Handler consists of two components: